pranav1211/Musictomyears/Readme.md

         V 0.7
             -> removed the ability to pause from the playlist part, that just plays now, made it so anywhere you click on the container it plays
             -> made the text in the music controller a responsive font so that the whole does not keep shifting if a song has more words
+            ->also the play and pause thing works just as it should, its simple.
+    10/1/2024
+        V 0.8
+            -> the previous song button is now functional, there is a 3 second leeway to go back to the previous song in the list.
+             If the button is pressed after 3 second leeway it restarts the song.
+            ->removed the shuffle button
+            ->The previous song button also works with regards to the loopiing features.
+            ->also to give credit where credit is due, Chat-GPT 3.5 helped me with a playback issue as it was conflicting with the second variable\
+                it suggested to use a delay and it works just as a i wanted it to.